Curcuminoid: Cyclodextrins

 Curcuminoids form a more stable complex with solutions which contain cyclodextrin towards hydrolytic degradations.
 The stability differs between size and characterization of the cyclodextrins that are used.
 Dissolution of demethoxycurcumin, bisdemethoxycurcumin and curcumin are greatest in the hydroxypropyl-γ-cyclodextrin (HPγCD) cavity.
 The curcuminoids which have a substituent connected to the phenyl groups show more affinity for the HPγCD compound.
 Degradation rate is depended on pH of the solution and how much protection the cyclodextrins provide the curcuminoids.
 The derivatives are usually more stable than curcumin against hydrolysis in cyclodextrin solution.
 No covalent bonds are present between the cyclodextrins and the curcuminoids so they are easily released from the complex by simple solvent effects.

 Composition and production

 The curcumin derivatives demethoxycurcumin and bisdemethoxycurcumin may have antioxidant activities useful in maintaining shelf-life of food products.
 Pure chemicals of curcumin and its derivatives are not available in the open market.
-Commercially available curcumin contains 77% curcumin, 17% demethoxycurcumin and 3% bisdemethoxycurcumin from the herb Curcuma longa (tumeric).
+Commercially available curcumin contains 77% curcumin, 17% demethoxycurcumin and 3% bisdemethoxycurcumin from the herb Curcuma longa.

 Curcumin is mainly produced in industry as a pigment by using turmeric oleoresin as the starting material which curcuminoids can be isolated from.
 After the isolation of the curcuminoids, the extract which is about 75% liquor mainly contains oil, resin and more curcuminoids which can be isolated further.